ToneGabriel/Sync_Lib/README.md

 # Build the project
 cmake --build build

+# Run tests
+ctest --test-dir build
 ```

-Or simply run the script `RUN_TESTS` and the build is done automatically.
+Or simply run the script `scripts/RUN_TESTS` and the build is done automatically.
-The results can be found in `logs` folder.
+The results can be found in `logs/tests` folder.